 - Once you file a dispute, the credit agencies and creditors must investigate your dispute to see if you are correct.

 - If they don’t fix INACCURATE info, you have a claim.
 If they fail to correct something that is actually accurate, then you have no claim.
 It requires the information being reported to be wrong or misleading.

 Are Online Disputes a Trap or a Scam?

 I would not call it that.
 I would instead say that in the likelihood that the credit agencies or creditors don’t fix their mistakes, you are left without much evidence of what you disputed or if you even disputed in the first place.
 You are basically disputing into a black hole.
-As a consumer attorney, I now that evidence wins cases and makes settlements easier.
-If you were to mail the dispute instead, certified, you will have proof they received the dispute and failed to reasonable investigate your dispute.
+As a consumer attorney, I know that evidence wins cases and makes settlements easier.
+If you were to mail the dispute instead, certified, you will have proof they received the dispute and failed to reasonably investigate your dispute.

 Mailing a Dispute Certified Mail vs. Online Dispute with Trans Union

 Pros of Disputing Online with Trans Union: Fast